Matt Cross (wrestler): Foreign excursion (2005–2008)

 In March 2005, M-Dogg 20 traveled to Ireland, where he wrestled for the Irish Whip Wrestling promotion, competing against Jonny Storm, Jody Fleisch, Darren Burridge, and Red Vinny.
 In May 2007, Capiccioni returned to Europe when he was booked by the Queens of Chaos promotion in France.
 He wrestled in front of 72,000 people, which is the 2007 record for a wrestling show.
 As Matt Cross, he debuted in German Stampede Wrestling in 2007, and was part of a four-way for the Breakthrough Championship against Germany's Thumbtack Jack, Steve Douglas and X-Dream, who eventually won the match.
 In April 2010, Cross was a surprise guests (along with Chris Hero, Claudio Castagnoli, Douglas Williams and Ares) for GSW's final show.
 He lost another Breakthrough Championship match in a three-way against Emil Sitoci and X-Dream on Saturday, and then teamed with X-Dream in a GSW Tag Team Championship scramble match on Sunday, but was again unsuccessful.
 When GSW reopened with a new structure a few months later, Cross received another match for the Breakthrough Championship, and won by defeating Sitoci.
 He held the championship through the next three television tapings and successfully defended it against Zack Sabre Jr. At the Unstoppable internet pay-per-view, he lost the championship to X-Dream.
 In 2008, Capiccioni began competing for the Italy-based Nu-Wrestling Evolution as "Spartan 3000 b.C.", a Spartan warrior inspired by the popular movie 300.
 The same year, Capiccioni wrestled in several matches for Pro Wrestling Noah under a mask as "Raptor".

 World Wrestling Entertainment / WWE (2010–2011)

-On July 15, 2010, Capiccioni, under his Matt Cross ring name, wrestled a try-out match alongside Jamin Canseco against The Gatecrashers (Vance Archer and Curt Hawkins) on an episode of Superstars, which they lost when Canseco was pinned by Archer.
+On July 15, 2010, Capiccioni, under his Matt Cross ring name, wrestled a try-out match alongside Jamin Canseco against The Gatecrashers (Vance Archer and Curt Hawkins) on an episode of Superstars.

 In 2011, Capiccioni joined the cast of the revived WWE Tough Enough series, which premiered on April 4.
-That same day Capiccioni, along with the rest of the cast, appeared on Raw in a segment with Tough Enough host Stone Cold Steve Austin.
-He was eliminated from the competition in the second week, which was analyzed as "very surprising".
+He was eliminated from the competition in the second week.